 Established in 2001, the Journey of a Lifetime Award is a collaboration between the Society and the BBC, and is generously supported through a private donation.
 The award aims to support informed travel and learning, through experience rather than scientific research, and to discover new radio talent.
 The outcome of each of journey is a BBC Radio 4 travel documentary.

-Karen Darke: Murray River, Source to Sea
+2018: Karen Darke: From Source to Sea via Me

 2017: Nicole Bennett-Fite: Tajikistan - Finding the Woman of Stone